CMU-313/nodebb-f24-team-blue/UserGuide.md

 - **Error Scenarios:**
    - Tests that no email is sent when there is no valid recipient email or when the topic creator is banned.

+### Test Case Justification

+Because this functionality only works when making a reply to another post by another user, two tests (one success and one failure) are enough to cover all possible scenarios for this feature.